ch3ck3rs/knowledge_base/Django/new_project.md

     STATICFILES_FINDERS = [
     'django.contrib.staticfiles.finders.FileSystemFinder',
-    'django.contrib.staticfiles.finders.AppDirectoriesFinder',
+    'django.contrib.staticfiles.finders.AppDirectmoriesFinder',
     ]

     MEDIA_ROOT = os.path.join(BASE_DIR, 'media')
     MEDIA_URL = '/media/'

-register your app in the settings AND with the admin.
+register your app in the settings AND with the admin.py file.
 Under your app/admin.py file you should have something like the following:

     from django.contrib import admin

-    # Register your models here.
     from .models import Goal

     admin.site.register(Goal)

+Change the backend to postgreSQL ???